gork-labs/gorka/chatmodes/Test Engineer - Gorka.chatmode.md

 - Created: [Feature]_TestStrategy
 - Created: [Pattern]_TestPattern (if new)
 - Linked: Tests to Implementation

+**IMPORTANT**: Only create test documentation files (.md) when the user explicitly requests documentation.
+Focus on test implementation and memory knowledge capture.

 **Next Steps:**
 1. Run full test suite